Godwin-Chacko/London-e-commerce-analysis/README.md

  **Yearly Trends**
   - Revenue declined 53% YoY
-  - Orders were down 48% YoY from 1852 to 954
+  - Orders were down 48% YoY
+  - AOV only decreased 8% YoY, meaning the quality/value of our orders reamained stable even when the quantity of orders fell 48%
 - The company's sales peaked in November 2019 with 3146 orders generating  £7,650,200
 in revenue.
-This perofrmance was fueled by a 36% increase of orders cointaining more cheap,high sales volume products.
+This performance was fueled by a 36% increase of orders cointaining more cheap,high sales volume products.
 - Even though sales dipped in December 2019, the business still saw a 6% increase in revenue and a 19% rise in quantity sold from Q3 to Q4 2019.

 **Monthly trends**
-  - The AOV decline of 19% in November 2019 can be largely attributed to shift in product mix resulint in 15% decrease of the average rpice of a prodct sold that month and 8% decline items per order
+  - The AOV decline of 19% in November 2019 can be largely attributed to shift in product mix that resulted in a 15% decrease of the average price of a prodct sold that month.
+This was compounded with a 8% decline items per order from last month
   - Revenue decreased 22% and orders were down 16% in April 2019.
-This  290% increase in returns to 13700 total retruns quantity was
+Th 290% increase in returns this month is to blame, growing to 13700 total retruns.
+Product sales were also down 26% this month which explains why revenue performed worse than order quantity

  **Seasonality**
-  - seasonality, order qunt, revenue, AOV HAD a peak in deceimber 2018 and subseqently dipped in jan and feb of next year likely due to the holiday season and the shopping frenzy that comes along with it, ,this could further be seen with a  25% and 10% in November 2019, return seasonality likely exists in january where consumers returned christmas and holiday related products,they increased  and average of 404% from December to jaunaury.  increases for orders and revenue  in september 2019 are explained by a 53% increase in sales of the Christmas and holiday decor category which accounted for 74% of all sales that month suggesting consumers of our products
+  -  orders, revenue peaked in deceimber 2018 and subseqently dipped in jan and feb of next year likely due to the holiday season and the shopping frenzy that comes along with it, return seasonality likely exists in january where consumers returned christmas and holiday related products,they increased  and average of 404% from December to jaunaury.  increases for orders and revenue  in september 2019 are explained by a 53% increase in sales of the Christmas and holiday decor category which accounted for 74% of all sales that month suggesting consumers of our products